 The ROI Impact of A/B Testing in Direct Mail

 A/B testing allows you to continually improve your direct mail performance and increase ROI with each campaign.
+Recent trends show that direct mail spend is growing as brands realise its effectiveness over digital-only strategies.
 Here are just a few real-world benefits businesses see:

 - Reduced cost per acquisition (CPA)